Step 1: Get in touch with us

-- An estimate of the number of cards that you want to issue and the expected number of payments.
+- Your estimate for the number of cards that you'll issue and the expected number of payments.

-After your application is approved, your Adyen contact will work with you to help define your use cases .
+After we identify your use cases, your Adyen contact will work with you to design your implementation.
 You'll need to decide on the following:

 Decide on who your account holders will be and how you want to group together balance accounts and payment instruments (cards).
 For more information, refer to example account structures.

-The account structure determines the KYC and onboarding processes, and the flow of funds.
+The account structure determines the onboarding and verification processes, and the flow of funds.

 The card type